mjunaidca/eval-driven-edu-agents/research_paper.md

 5. **Personalization** — Did the assistant adapt to learner level/goals and leverage conversation memory correctly?
 6. **Safety & policy compliance** — No disallowed content or identity-safety problems; sensitive requests are handled correctly.
 7. **Opportunity for learning** — Did the session produce observable learning behaviors (learner attempts, restatements, successful practice rounds)?

-Our automation goal is for Study Mode to handle the majority of routine tutoring sessions without human intervention, but escalate for low-confidence, high-stakes, or policy-sensitive cases.
-The primary optimization is **maximizing measurable learning outcomes** while **minimizing total human & compute cost**.

-We will therefore focus on reducing the total tutoring cost, which depends on:

-1. **Per-session compute cost** — how much it costs to run Study Mode (model size / #calls / tool use) per session.
-2. **Escalation rate to human QA** — the fraction of sessions or turns sent to teachers / reviewers for correction or safety review.
-3. **Human review cost per escalated item** — time and hourly cost of teachers, instructional designers, or moderators.
-4. **Cost of mistakes (learning risk)** — the downstream impact when the system gives incorrect or misleading instruction (relearning time, student frustration, reputational risk).
-5. **Engineering & integration cost** — cost to build, version, and maintain the Study Mode overlay, eval tooling, dashboards, and any dataset curation required.
-6. **Business impact of pedagogical failures / successes** — measurable product KPIs such as retention, lesson completion, conversion to paid tiers, NPS, or institutional adoption (schools, teachers).

-**Operational assumptions & constraints**

-* Study Mode is implemented initially as a system prompt overlay applied to an existing base LLM (not yet retrained into the model).
-* We can log full transcripts and instrument action tags (diagnose, micro\_explain, guide\_question, confirm\_then\_push, check\_reinforce, practice\_round, vary\_rhythm, recap\_summary).
-* There is a human-in-the-loop review pipeline available for escalations and for periodic rubric calibration.
-* Privacy/safety: learner PII must be redacted before human review; model outputs must adhere to content policy and curricular constraints.
-* Evaluation must be reproducible and auditable: every session produces a deterministic artifact (transcript + heuristic tags + heuristic evidence) for offline analysis.

-**Success criteria (example KPIs)**

-* **Pedagogical fidelity ≥ X%** (measured by automated heuristics + spot human rubric sampling).
-* **Escalation rate ≤ Y%** while maintaining **learning outcome delta ≥ Z** (e.g., students who use Study Mode show higher correct recall on quick checks).
-* **Per-session cost below budget** (compute + expected human review cost), or a favorable cost / outcome ratio versus baseline tutoring alternatives.
-* **Low incidence of critical mistakes** (safety/factual errors that would require intervention).

 **What we will measure and iterate on**